Sitefinity/Sitefinity-CLI/README.md

 1. Manually change the list mapping in the widget designer
 2. Update the mapping for the `Details` view in the `ViewsMetadata.json` file.<br>
   For more information, see [Create custom views for the Content list widget](https://www.progress.com/documentation/sitefinity-cms/create-custom-views-for-the-content-list-widget) » *Field Mappings*.

 #### Migrating Blogs to Content list

-The current version of Sitefinity CLI migration command does not support migrating Blogs widget ([Web Forms](https://www.progress.com/documentation/sitefinity-cms/133/blogs-list-widget-webforms), [MVC](https://www.progress.com/documentation/sitefinity-cms/blogs-widget-mvc)).
+Sitefinity CLI migration command does not support migrating Blogs widget ([Web Forms](https://www.progress.com/documentation/sitefinity-cms/133/blogs-list-widget-webforms), [MVC](https://www.progress.com/documentation/sitefinity-cms/blogs-widget-mvc)).

-You need to implement a custom one in ASP.NET Core and manually migrate.
+You need to implement a custom widget in ASP.NET Core and manually migrate.
 We recommend using the Content List widget ([ASP.NET](https://www.progress.com/documentation/sitefinity-cms/content-list-widget-core)) to implement your custom widget.

 #### Migrate Events widget to Content list widget